sombriks/enterprise-kotlin-handbook/samples/project-010-spring-example/README.md

 ## Noteworthy

-- Conversion of this project into a kotlin project is left as **exercise**
+- Conversion of this project into a kotlin project is left as **exercise**.
-- The jar assembly plugin configuration is left as **exercise**
+- The jar assembly plugin configuration is left as **exercise**.
 - Spring core and context dependencies are the minimum, bare-bones to sample the container and dependency injection.
 - Properties is the standard way to inject configurations.